nuxt/vue-meta/docs/api/README.md

 When adding a metaInfo property that should be added once without reactivity (thus will never be updated) you can add `once: true` to the property.

+> `once` only works reliably during SSR.
+When using `once` in components, you need to also use `skip` and store a skip status outside of the component scope.

 ```js
 {
   metaInfo: {